 This tour will offer the opportunity to understand the role of Paris in French artistic and intellectual life, both for locals and for those who came from all over the world to experience there a unique “art de vivre”.

 Where else could we start a Hemingway tour Paris than Place de la Contrescarpe, a stone’s throw from the apartment Ernest Hemingway shared with his wife Hadley.
 Located in Rue du Cardinal-Lemoine, this flat was close to another hotbed of literature: James Joyce’s lair, in the apartment of his brilliant French translator Valéry Larbaud.
 In the same area, Hemingway rented a hotel room where he stayed away from Hadley, as his office and writing place.

 On your way to Montparnasse, the hub of the Lost Generation, you’ll pass along the Pantheon, last abode of a great many famous French writers: Victor Hugo, Alexandre Dumas, Emile Zola, Voltaire, Rousseau… Did their national glory status make Hemingway dream of such a fate?
 Laying under marbles?

 He doubtless preferred to be a bad guy – rascal – and proved it by crossing the Luxembourg gardens, yes, turning it into a pigeon-strangling park!
 Ooops, don’t miss the famous Shakespeare & Company library.
-Jean-Manuel means the old and genuine one, not the new.
+We mean the old and genuine one, not the new.
 Hemingway wrote Sylvia Beach’s portrait in A Moveable Feast.